 Side note: I’m gonna suggest that if you haven’t yet, you should go ahead and plug your glue gun in at this point if you’re ready to finish the project now.

 For the leaves, spray with starch, fold them in half lengthwise, and iron a crease in.
 Pinch the edges of the folded piece between your fingers stretch the felt a little to add some dimension as shown.

 Now you should have a good pile of felt pieces to assemble your flower!

 Assembling the Flower

 Grab the rectangular piece and roll it from one end to the other, adding glue to the non-cut side as you go so it stays tight.
 Glue the end down once you’ve rolled it all the way.
 You should have something that looks like this once you’re finished:

 Adding the petals

 First, cross the ends of each petal and glue to get a more rounded petal.
-Then, for more detailing and roundedness, pinch and glue the sides together near the middle to get an even more rounded look like in the photo below.
+Then, for more detailing and roundedness, pinch and glue the sides together near the middle like in the photo below.

-To add the petals to the pistil, take the small petals first and glue them one by one, going around all the way.
-Once you’ve made it all the way around once, start the second row by adding a petal behind but in between two from the first row so that the pattern alternates.
+To add the petals to the pistil, take the small petals and glue them one by one, going around all the way.
+Once you’ve made it all the way around, start the second row by adding a petal behind/in between as two from the first row so that the pattern alternates.